renesas-rz/rzv_drp-ai_tvm/docs/PreRuntime.md

         (Necessary size of DRP-AI memory area) = ("drp_desc" address) + ("drp_desc" size) - ("data_in" address)
         ```

-    - For DRP-AI TVM[^1], the size can be checked in the compile log.
+    - For RUHMI[^1], the size can be checked in the compile log.
     Please see [How to read the Compile log](../how-to/tips/how-to-read-log.md#how-to-read-the-compile-log).